 The workshop itself is also an invitation to do some discovery or preparatory thinking together before both sides commit.
 Developers want to see you in action, see how open you are to treat them as co-designers of the solution - if you just want them to code something, they won’t be as engaged.

-Because the software companies are rarely experts in every field they build software for, this is often a simple question to build understanding of the domain.
+Because the software companies are rarely experts in every field they build software for, this is often a simple question to build an understanding of the domain.
 However, sometimes it is intended to test the maturity of your product vision and business model, and of you as the operator of that business.